LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

     | Performance Limit - Utilization           | Util         | GPU is not under full load.                                     |
  ## Misconceptions
   * Overclocking is dangerous: Modern Nvidia GPUs are locked in terms of how far you can push the voltage unless you have a modded VBIOS or have a physical modification to your card.
 Therefore, your card’s voltage is safe, and increasing clock speeds will not increase the voltage to unsafe values.
-  * Overclocking too much is bad: There is no such thing as overclocking a modern GPU with a hard voltage lock and a normal VBIOS too much.
-The only time an overclock is “bad” is when it’s unstable, fixed by stability testing.
+  * Overclocking too much is dangerous: There is no such thing as overclocking a modern GPU with a hard voltage lock and a normal VBIOS too much.
+An overclock is only "bad" when unstable, fixed by stability testing.
-  * Undervolting will lower performance: Undervolting may not be optimal for every card.
-However, it will improve performance when power limited, and reduce temperatures otherwise (12.5 (Pascal) - 15 MHz (Turing + Ampere) increase for every 5 °C cooler).
+  * Undervolting will lower performance: Undervolting will improve performance when power limited and reduce temperatures otherwise (12.5 (Pascal) - 15 MHz (Turing, Ampere, and Lovelace) increase for every 5 °C cooler).
-  * Core voltage adds more voltage: The core voltage slider will generally not do much, but it increases the aggressiveness of the V/F curve and makes your GPU use the higher voltage points within the threshold of safe voltages of the card, but does not add more voltage.
+  * Core voltage increases voltage used: The core voltage slider will generally not do much, but it increases the aggressiveness of the V/F curve and makes your GPU use the higher voltage points within the threshold of safe voltages of the card but does not work on most modern cards.
   * Dragging the point at the correct voltage to your desired clock speed is a common way to undervolt.
 This is an [unoptimal way](https://www.youtube.com/watch?v=RH3FZXvBkiE) because of the effective clock speed <img align="center" src="https://cdn.discordapp.com/attachments/714879622181028032/874460000565739550/unknown.png"> being lower than the clock speed displayed <img align="center" src="https://cdn.discordapp.com/attachments/714879622181028032/945465118664323092/unknown.png"> when using this method.
 Instead, use the slider in Afterburner to change clock speeds.
   * The best or maximum overclock for a specific card: There is no best or maximum overclock.
 Every physical chip is different and will overclock differently, so copying settings is not advisable as there may be more headroom to overclock, or it may be unstable.
+  * Undervolting reduces effective clocks on Lovelace: This is a misconception caused by improper undervolting and will not happen if undervolted properly.

 # Overclocking